Data Protection

 Additionally, establish an incident response team in case the DDoS is successful and define responsibilities, such as notifying key stakeholders and ensuring communication throughout the organization.

-Equip your network, applications, and infrastructure with multi-level protection strategies.
-This may include prevention management systems that combine firewalls, VPN, anti-spam, content filtering and other security layers to monitor activities and identity traffic inconsistencies that may be symptoms of DDoS attacks.
+Equip your network, applications, and infrastructure with multi-level DDoS protection strategies.
+This may include DDoS prevention management systems that combine firewalls, VPN, anti-spam, content filtering, and other security layers to monitor activities and identify traffic inconsistencies that may be symptoms of DDoS attacks.

 3. Perform a Network Vulnerability Assessment.

 Assessments will secure your network by trying to find security vulnerabilities.
 This is done by taking inventory of all devices on the network, as well as their purpose, system information, and any vulnerabilities associated with them, and including what devices need to be prepared for upgrades or future assessments.
-Doing so will help define your organization’s level of risk so you can optimize any security investments.
+Doing so will help define your organization’s level of risk so you can optimize any security investments, and employ DDoS prevention methods in your organization.

 4. Identify Warning Signs of a DDoS Attack.